colin273/discord_ipa_dumper/README.md

 - `STABLE_WEBHOOK_URL`: webhook URL for uploading stable IPAs
 - `TESTFLIGHT_WEBHOOK_URL`: webhook URL for uploading TestFlight IPAs
+- `VPS_HOSTNAME`: hostname or IP address of the VPS that hosts oversized IPAs
+- `VPS_PORT`: SSH port for the VPS
+- `VPS_USERNAME`: username for your account on the VPS
+- `VPS_PASSWORD`: password for your account on the VPS

 Frida must also be installed on your jailbroken iOS device(s).